JUMP TO TOPIC

 5. Rotating the Tires

+It’s time to rotate your tires once you’ve determined the right rotation pattern for them.
+Pull the wheels off after removing the lug nuts with the truck raised and secured.
+It’s crucial to make sure that directional tires rotated in the direction that is indicated by the arrow on the sidewall if you’re doing so.
 Hand-tighten the lug nuts after positioning the wheels in their new locations.
 For each of the four wheels, repeat this method.
 Use a torque wrench to carefully tighten the lug nuts to the manufacturer’s suggested torque standard once all the wheels have been replaced.
-It’s crucial to do this to guarantee that the wheels are securely fastened and won’t move while you’re driving.
+It’s crucial to do this to guarantee that the wheels are securely fastened and won’t move while you’re driving.6.
+Checking Tire Pressure

 It’s crucial to check the tire pressure in all four tires once you’ve finished the tire rotation.
 Uneven tire wear and uneven tire pressure can decrease the life of your tires and have a detrimental effect on the handling and fuel efficiency of your truck.